jeffreysorgen/golf-club-sensors/implementation.md

 - The opposite is true.
 If Y is greater than the other 2 axes, then the device is idle and in rest, **and is meant to WAIT FOREVER for its orientation to return to the start position.** [_Fix Needed._](#fix-needed)

 ### Created _test_IMU_custom.ino_ sketch
-Slow down the sensor (_do we need so many data points? don't do this at all?_)
+Slow down the sensor (_Q: do we need so many data points? don't do this at all?_)
 - In the SETUP loop, change the baud rate to lowest --> `Serial.begin(300);` <-- from 9600
 - **Local file**
   - Add this to repository?
 Where is the local file if it's in GitHub locally?
 Where is it now?
-- **QUESTION** (for research):
+- **QUESTION** (research this):
-  - Leave baud rate at 9600?
-And then take fewer sample data points rather than just slowing it down?
+  - Leave baud rate at 9600 (default)?
+And then take _fewer_ sample data points rather than just slowing it down?
+  - **In the sketch, create a _delay_ of 10ms prior to the reading!** This would sample 100 per second.

 ## _FIX NEEDED:_
-Disable Magnetometer during swing, and enable after.
+Disable(?) the Magnetometer during swing, and enable after.
 Due to its orientation, Magnetometer might sense Rest state because of its orientation at top of swing!

 # [NEXT STEPS -->](activity.md)
 ### Edit SKETCH and upload: to display "Ready" and/or "Resting" in the Serial Monitor